Hey feline lovers, Skye Blake here, with some fascinating info on leash and harness training for your cat.

 Yes, traveling and going on adventures with a cat is becoming more popular.

-But before you grab your cat and try to force him into a harness, find out how to safely train her.
+But before you grab your cat and try to force him into a harness, find out how to safely train him.
 You’ll be glad you did!

 - Should I Walk My Cat On a Leash?